Dermacentor albipictus: Effect on ecosystems

 Tick populations and their effects on moose have been observed to vary from year to year.
 Winters that are shorter and warmer have been shown to correlate with increased numbers of ticks in moose populations.
+In a study conducted by Vermont Fish and Wildlife Department between 2017 and 2019, they captured 36 adult cows and 90 calves and concluded that 74% of all mortalities were in relation to winter tick infestation, with 91% of those deaths being calves.

-The tick not only affects moose, but also other wildlife that can be connected with the moose.
+The tick not only directly affects mammals, but also has adverse indirect effects on ecosystems, and other wildlife that can be connected with the moose.
 In 2001, the moose abundance on Isle Royale was around 1200, but due to the ticks, the moose population fell to around 400 in 2007.
+The long-term average of years of data show that moose on Isle Royale show about 51% hair loss from excessive grooming in reaction to the infestation of the winter tick.
 With the decreased moose population, the main food source of the moose--various shrubs species and balsam fir--has had an increase in abundance.

+Winter tick also affects most other ungulates, including elk, caribou, and white-tailed deer, also causing anaemia, hair loss, and reduced fitness.
+Winter ticks do not have a preference for a specific mammalian host; they grab onto any animal that passes by in the larval stage.
+They affect moose the most aggressively because the moose struggle to detach them the most; therefore, the ticks have a higher chance of survival on the host and can cluster in larger masses.
+Luckily, winter ticks do not transmit diseases to moose, humans, or pets.